The best local moving companies in Utah

 - Parking permits: Some cities require a parking permit for moving trucks, so check your new neighborhood’s rules ahead of time to avoid last-minute hassles.

 - State licensing: Moving companies headquartered in Oregon must possess an up-to-date USDOT Number as well as a license issued by the Oregon Department of Transportation (ODOT).
-Make sure your moving company is fully licensed before you book.
+Make sure the moving company you use has proper licensing before hiring them.

 - Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” free of charge.
 Released Value Protection is a cost-effective choice as it comes at no extra cost.
 Movers provide this option without additional charges, but the coverage it offers is minimal.
 With Released Value Protection, the mover’s liability is limited to 60 cents per pound per article.